Facebook Pixel - PageView Event

 The Food Bank works with a network of more than 600 partner agencies, including food pantries, soup kitchens, and community organizations.
 These partners distribute the majority of food across LA County, ensuring that resources reach communities efficiently and locally.

-Because LA County is so large, finding food assistance close to home helps make access easier and ensures resources can reach as many neighbors as possible.
+Because LA County is so large, finding food assistance close to home makes access easier and ensures resources reach as many neighbors as possible.

 Find Free Food Resources Near You